Insecticides Repellents and Poisons

 These guys are all in the nightshade family Solanaceae.

 Their leaves contain widely varying amounts of steroids and glycoalkaloidal poisons like solanine, tomatine, solandine, nicotine, along with various other very toxic alkaloids.
 This is why they are hardly ever eaten by insects and when it happens it’s generally long after all the better tasting less toxic stuff is gone.
 Blending the leaves and applying as a spray makes a very effective insect repellent.
-It will also kill pretty every insect it comes in contact with.
+It will also kill pretty much every insect it comes in contact with.

 It is important to consider spray made from the leaves of all Solanum species to be very dangerous and they should be handled with great care.
 Despite often having edible and delicious fruit, it is never a good idea to apply a spray made from the leaves it to food crops that will be eaten anytime in the near future because of this toxicity.
 The liquid is easily absorbed through the skin and if you handle it or ingest it you may experience gastrointestinal and neurological disorders which can include nausea, stomach cramps, diarrhea, vomiting, cardiac dysrhythmia, nightmares, headache, dizziness, itching, eczema, thyroid problems, inflammation, pain and even death.